spizeck/Sea-Saba-Knowledge-Base/docs/Equipment/CompressorServicing.md

     - Lubricate new filter O-rings before installation.
     - Clean housing interiors before reassembly.

+> The blue filters belong to the Nitrox membrane pre-filtration system and are separate from the final breathing air filters mounted on each Red Compressor.

 !!! note
     Change one blue filter at a time to maintain correct order.